AndreDev385/blog/src/content/blog/errors-as-values.md

 }
 ```

-Refactoring the function signature to return a `User | Error` type forces the caller code to handle the error case.
+Refactoring the function signature to return a `Promise<User | Error>` type forces the caller code to handle the error case.

 In the `if` statement we check if the response is a 200 OK, and if not, we return an error.